Indy Hunger Network provides training and networking opportunities for the nearly 200 food pantries in Indianapolis.

 Food Pantry Summit

 Indy Hunger Network organizes an annual Food Pantry Summit, which convenes all food pantries Indianapolis for a day of networking, training, and connecting with other organizations.
-We held this event in-person in 2018 and 2019.
-In 2021, due to COVID-19, we are organized a Virtual Pantry Summit Series.
-We are currently organizing the 2022 Food Pantry Summit, which will be held on October 14, 2022.
-Visit our Eventbrite page to register to attend.
+The next Pantry Summit will be in Spring 2024.

 Food Pantry Coalition Groups